Tags: Children, Culture, Society, thoughts of the day

 With additional reporting by Matthew Robertson

-Tags: Society, today's thoughts
+Tags: Society, thoughts of the day

 Tags: CCP, China, human rights, persecution of dissidents, Society